 Please note that PayPal may set up an "Automatic Profile" when you subscribe or renew.
 This profile automatically renews an expiring subscription.
 If you're not interested, please feel free to cancel your Automatic Profile.

 If you prefer to subscribe by snailmail, there is a SUBSCRIPTION BLANK at the end of the newsletter for your convenience.

 YOUR SUBSCRIPTION EXPIRES:

-October brings several new magazines, anthologies, and contests, so I'll let you get right to your Market Maven.
+February brings a new magazine from the publishers of Strange Horizons, several magazine updates, and many new anthologies, so I'll let you get right to your Market Maven.